-The bánh mì had its beginnings in French cuisine, when French colonizers imported European ingredients such as bread, cheese and butter into their Indochina colonies.
+The bánh mì began in French cuisine when French colonizers imported European ingredients such as bread, cheese and butter into their Indochina colonies.
 For a long time, local Vietnamese were unable to afford such delicacies.
 And when they did, it was typically eaten the French way – with a spread of cold cuts and dairy products.

-The French used their culture and food as a way to suppress the Vietnamese.
-Thinking that their palate was superior, they forbid any fusion or mixing of their cuisines and they maintained this strict stratification until their eventual removal in the late 1950s.
+The French used their culture and food to suppress the Vietnamese.
+Thinking that their palate was superior, they forbid any fusion or mixing of their cuisines, and they maintained this strict stratification until their eventual removal in the late 1950s.

 Free from foreign influence, Vietnamese chefs quickly adapted the Bánh Mì to fit the local palate and lifestyle.
 Cheese and butter were substituted for mayonnaise and pâté.
-Fresh herbs and pickled vegetables made use of their accessibility to quality local produce and placing it all between a French baguette was the pièce de résistance – Vietnam was finally free from their colonial masters.
+Fresh herbs and pickled vegetables made use of their accessibility to quality local produce, and placing it all between a French baguette was the pièce de résistance – Vietnam was finally free from its colonial masters.

 Bánh Mì, like other internationally famous dishes such as phở, spring rolls and broken rice, was traditionally eaten as a cheap and quick meal.
 Commonly eaten for breakfast, the sandwich was convenient for commuters and students who had to eat on their way to work or school.

-Despite these differences, there are a few elements which are endemic within each and every Bánh Mì.
+Despite these differences, a few elements are endemic within every Bánh Mì.
 Here’s what they are:

 Bánh Mì 101 – Ingredients